Guide to the Best Digital Photo Processors and Photo Editing Software

 Say Good-bye to Red-Eye

 There are several ways you can reduce the red eye in your photos.
 To start, make sure you use your camera's red eye reduction feature.
 Turn on more lights or change the angle of your photo.
 Try to photograph your subjects with their shoulders slightly turned, not directly head-on.
 If you still end up with red-eye, use the digital photography red eye correction tool that comes with online photo services such as Shutterfly.
-You can remove red eye with the one-click tool.

 For more flattering portraits, try to photograph people slightly off center with their shoulders slightly turned, not directly head-on.